l3x-fx/l3x-fx-github/README.md

 Try it out on Expo Snack [HERE](https://snack.expo.dev/@l3x-fx/makeithappen)
 [Frontend Repo](https://github.com/l3x-fx/MakeItHappen)

-If you can imagine my as part of your team, feel free and contact me on [LINKEDIN](https://www.linkedin.com/in/sabine-fleischmann/)
+If you can imagine me as part of your team, feel free and contact me on [LINKEDIN](https://www.linkedin.com/in/sabine-fleischmann/)